top of page

 What you receive in the package for this strategy:

-• The ebook presents detailed rules and results for the strategy.
+• The eBook presents detailed rules and results for the strategy.

 • Pseudocode that describes all the rules in an easy-to-understand way.